megharani833/nosql-challenge/README.md

 # Eat Safe, Love

 The `NoSQL_setup.ipynb` sets up and updates the database.
 The `NoSQL_analysis.ipynb` queries relevant information for analyses and converts results into Pandas DataFrame.
-The data provided in the `establishments.json` file was imported using Terminal with `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json`.
+The data provided in the `establishments.json` file was imported using Terminal with `!mongoimport --type json -d uk_food -c establishments --drop --jsonArray Resources/establishments.json`.

 ## Set Up and Update Database
 * Insert the new halal restaurant opened in Greenwich to the Database.